a-lexwein/tapestry-utterances/speech-try.md

 A2: Lasagna
 A3:
 I had 2 tablespoons olive oil, 1 pound ground beef (85% lean), 1/2 cup chopped carrot, 1/2 cup finely chopped onion, 1 clove garlic, chopped, 1 teaspoon tomato paste, 2 teaspoons all-purpose flour, Splash red wine, 1 1/2 cups canned chopped tomatoes, with their juices, 1 cup beef stock, 1/2 teaspoon chopped fresh oregano, 3 tablespoons unsalted butter, 3 tablespoons all-purpose flour, 1 1/2 cups whole milk, Pinch freshly ground nutmeg, 1/2 package no-boil lasagna sheets, and 3/4 cup shredded fresh mozzarella.

+conclusion:

+Obviously the pragmatics of data visualization get a lot more complicated.

+The textbook linguistics situation of a two person speech exchange with a very light context doesn't cover the bulk of data visualization utterances.
+Most data visualization are inherently complex: we tend to reach for charts when words when we want to communicate something too difficult for words.

+Also, while I called myself a "native speaker of charts" earlier, that's not really true.
+Charts are more like reading and writing than natural language.
+While reading and making charts may feel natural to me at this point, I had to *actively* learn how to do it.
+And like writing, charts keep on existing.
+When I make a chart, I hope it gets shared, so I need to worry about the context it is shared in.

+A lot of the data visualization I do now is not making one chart to answer one question.
+Instead, I'm building reporting regime that answer "How did things go for my program, this month?"

+So when we say we need to consider the context...we actually need to consider a lot of possible contexts in which the chart might show up.
+Being good at data visualization (and data communication more broadly) usually involves a lot of mind reading.
+Rather than responding to a particular question, we need to anticipate the questions.

+And the last point is: Not every is cooperating!
+There are a lot of people out there actively trying to mislead you data visualization.
+And even those making good faithed efforts to further the conversation in a search for the truth, might not have the skills.
+And it's not just the chartmaker who might not really be cooperating.
+One of the biggest challenges in data communication is that people really really hate changing their mind.
+So rather than being asked "Should we do A or B", often you get asked "I want to do A, give me a chart that justifies it!"

+But even when things get complicated -- especially when things get complicated -- thinking systematically about context is going to make you a much more effective communicator.